 When you want to run an experiment and launch an A/B test, you have to define goals in order to track which variation (original or modified version) works best.

-The second type of goal is the Page View Goal; this enables you to track the page on which the visitor is supposed to land after the purchase or subscription to validate the conversion.
+The Page View Goal option enables you to track the page on which the visitor is supposed to land after the purchase or subscription to validate the conversion.
 For instance, if you are optimising a category page, you may want to track the product pages or ideally the page after the payment (such as the Thank You page) to track the number of visitors who converted.

 To set up this goal in the editing room, click on the “Option” button and select “Goals”.
 You will then be able to enter the URL used to validate the conversion.